 Skip to Content

-11 Fun Things to Do in Phi Phi Island Beyond Maya Bay
+11 BEST Things to Do in Phi Phi Island Beyond Maya Bay

 How to Get to Phi Phi Island

-There are two main locations where you can get to Phi Phi Island, from Phuket and from Krabi, both of them with international airports where you can get to from most countries or other locations in Thailand.
+There are two main locations from where you can get to Phi Phi Island: Phuket and Krabi.
+They both have international airports where you can fly from other Thai cities or countries in the area.

 ➤ Check out flights from Bangkok to Phuket and from Bangkok to Krabi.